bowman2001/perplexdoc/content/doc/intro/perplex/index.md

 ## In case of problems

-There are **two** repositories --- one for the theme itself and one for the documentation.
+There are **two** main repositories --- one for the theme itself and one for the documentation.
+{.inline}

+{{< mnote >}}The theme includes a bunch of modules with their own repositories, but they don’t need to concern everyone working with this theme.{{< /mnote >}}

 ### Having trouble with the Theme?

 When you encounter a bug in the templates or miss some functionality, the [repository for the theme][theme] is the place to report the problem.
 Have a look at the already existing [issues][issue], please.
 If your problem or proposal is not already listed, I’m grateful for a new issue and happy to discuss it there.

-Should you like to improve the functionality of Perplex, you are very welcome.
+Should you like to improve the functionality of Perplex yourself, you are very welcome!

 ### Having trouble with the Documentation?